 Modern titles focus on theology, history, law, geography, library sciences, art and art history.
 There is constant development in this area to do justice to the three central tasks of the Dombibliothek: To make its historic collection accessible, to support and provide other institutions of the diocese (e.g.: the Dommuseum) with the literature they need, to involve the public and offer an attractive assembly of specialist literature to everyone.

-The historic collection consists of medieval and early modern manuscripts, incunables and printed books.
+The historic collection consists of medieval and early modern manuscripts, incunabula and printed books.
 The printed books are made up of

-- the Beverina, which contains the chapter’s collection since the foundation of the diocese along with Martin Bever’s trust in early modern times and the 20th century
+- the Beverina; which contains books from the chapter’s collection since the foundation of the diocese, Martin Bever’s trust in early modern times, and the 20th century

 - the Josephinum’s library